|Birthdate:||November 18, 1980|

-For 2007, Hamlin finished 12th in his third Cup season racing for Joe Gibbs.
+For 2007, Hamlin finished 12th in his third Cup season racing for JGR.
 He won one race, finished in the top-five 12 times, and had 18 top-10s to conclude the season.

 That year in the Xfinity Series, Hamlin posted three victories, five poles, 11 top fives, and 16 top 10s racing 22 of the 35 races to complete the season in 13th place.

-Hamlin experienced some tough blows during the season including an engine failure in August at Michigan that set off a controversy with the JGR team after some pointed remarks by the driver of the Fed Ex Toyota.
+Hamlin experienced some tough blows during the season, including an engine failure in August at Michigan that set off a controversy with the JGR team after some pointed remarks by the driver.

 He was also involved in a hard crash at Talladega in October that resulted in an overnight hospital stay.